gost-engine/engine/INSTALL.md

     engine_id = gost
     dynamic_path = /usr/lib/ssl/engines/libgost.so
     default_algorithms = ALL
-    CRYPT_PARAMS = id-Gost28147-89-CryptoPro-A-ParamSet

-BouncyCastle cryptoprovider has some problems with private key parsing from PrivateKeyInfo, so if you want to use old private key representation format, which supported by BC, you must add:
+Various cryptoproviders (e.g. BouncyCastle) has some problems with private key parsing from PrivateKeyInfo, so if you want to use old private key representation format, which supported by BC, you will have to add:

     GOST_PK_FORMAT = LEGACY_PK_WRAP